In fiction, each choice of word weaves the fabric of an author’s unique voice and style.

 - Copy-edit focus on spelling, grammar, meaning and sense of words, spelling and style choices and stylistic issues such as repetition or overuse of words or phrases

-- Light fact checking and consistency checks (a plot timeline, for example)
+- Basic fact checking and consistency checks (a plot timeline, for example).
+More detailed subject matter specific fact checking can be provided as an additional service on request

 - Line editing focus on the flow of text from one paragraph to the next and strengthening your narrative voice